 - Jarrett, C. (2012) “UX of Transactions”, in Usability in Government Systems, User Experience Design for Citizens and Public Servants, edited by Buie, E. and Murray, D. Morgan, Kaufmann/Elsevier

-Full list of my publications and presentations.
+Here is a full list of my publications and presentations.